rabbitmq/rabbitmq-website/README.md

 Branch        | Description
 :-------------|:--------------------
-live          | The current version of the website.
-This must represent whatever's deployed to [www.rabbitmq.com](http://www.rabbitmq.com/). stable        | Changes to the website that will correspond to the next point (maintenance) release of RabbitMQ.
-This gets merged into live when a 3.7.x release occurs.
+`live`         | The current version of the website.
+This must represent whatever's deployed to [www.rabbitmq.com](http://www.rabbitmq.com/).
-3.6.x         | Same as stable but for RabbitMQ 3.6.x.
-This gets merged into live when a 3.6.x release occurs. master        | Changes to the website that will correspond to the next minor release of RabbitMQ.
+`stable`       | Changes to the website that will correspond to the next point (maintenance) release of RabbitMQ.
+This gets merged into live when a 3.7.x release occurs. master        | Changes to the website that will correspond to the next minor release of RabbitMQ.
 Periodically deployed to [next.rabbitmq.com](http://next.rabbitmq.com/).
 This gets merged into stable and then live when a minor release occurs.